 Conversely, the CliftonStrengths assessment is meant to identify an individual's natural way of thinking, feeling and behaving that remains in any role, situation or interaction.
 Thus, the differing theoretical bodies of work from which each measure is drawn are reflected in what each of these measures aims to accomplish (identifying strengths vs. dysfunction).
 Finally, the HDS assessment has potential uses for employee selection and talent management uses.
 CliftonStrengths is meant solely for talent management.

 The HDS may have some value as a selection instrument, though its internal consistency and reliability among each of its subscales are of concern.
 Though individuals tend to score consistently over time on the HDS' items, what those items are measuring and why their scores are not well-correlated within each scale is an important empirical question that should be addressed.
-CliftonStrengths published its meta-analysis here.
+On the other hand, researchers routinely subject the CliftonStrengths assessment to psychometric examinations.

 CliftonStrengths' focus on an individual's strengths is also meant to come with coaching.
 However, after an individual takes the assessment and sees their results, they are given a report that immediately allows them to begin to develop their strengths and understand their natural patterns of thinking, feeling and behaving.
 By highlighting the positives instead of the negatives, the focus is on allowing the takers to turn their natural talents into strengths.